lo-w/xray-lo/README.md

 # xray-lo

-this repo only deploy xray on heroku, for the client usage refer to the userguide.
+this repo only deploy xray on heroku, for the client usage refer to the user guide.

 generally, set an app name, change a region, then press deploy.